rosenfeld/active_record_migrations/README.md

 The version follows ActiveRecord versions plus a patch version from our own.
 For instance, if AR version is 4.0.1, this gem will be versioned 4.0.1.x with x starting in 0.

+## I can't find a release for the AR version we rely on

+We have to use pessimistic versioning because we rely on internal details of AR migrations in order to override the migrations path.
+So far the internal implementation since 4.0.0.0 hasn't changed, so if you're interested on another version with optimistic versioning dependency in order to have more flexibility you should check out the [optimistic](../../tree/optimistic) branch.

+I've already tried to merge the required changes to AR itself a few times but after having my pull requests ignored a few times without feedback I gave up.

 ## Contributing

 1. Fork it